daisvke/libft/README.md

 Libft is a set of implementations of some of the C standard library functions

-It passes the following tests with perfect results:
+It is validated by the following tests with perfect results:
 * [libft-unit-test](https://github.com/alelievr/libft-unit-test)
 * [libftTester](https://github.com/Tripouille/libftTester)
 * [norminette v.3](https://github.com/alexandregv/norminette-action)